-On this page we will list organizations and projects working with multilingualism and language diversity in the Nordic countries.
+Below on this page you find a list of organizations and projects working with multilingualism and language diversity in the Nordic countries.

 Danish Library Centre for Integration, Copenhagen, Denmark